heyshadowsmith/shadowsmith/content/articles/how-to-deploy-an-express-api-to-vercel.md

 ```
 npm i express
 ```
-...create your `index.js` file, and proceed getting the boilerplate out of the way.
+...create your `index.js` file, and proceed to getting the boilerplate out of the way by...
 ```
 touch index.js
 ```
-Now go ahead and add Express, initialize it, create a simple GET request that responds to requests with "Express on Vercel", and set your server up on port 5000.
+...adding Express, initializing it, creating a simple GET request that responds to requests with "Express on Vercel", and setting your server up on port 5000.
 ```js
 // Add Express
 const express = require('express')